 Relationship to New gTLD Applicant Guidebook

-Full Consensus: The WG believes that these recommendations should not affect the content of the New gTLD Applicant Guidebook, currently in its 4th version.
+Full Consensus: The WG believes that these recommendations should not affect the schedule of the New gTLD Applicant Guidebook, currently in its 4th version.
 Rather it is a separate program that needs to be established in parallel with the completion of the Application Guide Book.
+The Working Group recommends that once the recommendations in this report are endorsed by the chartering organizations and the Board, that text be added to the Application Guidebook indicating that a support program will be announced before the start of the round and that the conditions of that program will be defined separately.

 Next Steps